b95702041/polygon-validator-infrastructure/README.md

 - Polygon team for comprehensive documentation
 - Community contributors for troubleshooting insights
 - AWS for reliable cloud infrastructure
-- Terraform for infrastructure automation capabilities
+- Terraform for cross-platform infrastructure automation
+- The open-source community for blockchain innovation

 ---

-**Note**: This project demonstrates advanced blockchain infrastructure capabilities highly valued in the Web3 ecosystem.
-The complete solution includes Infrastructure as Code, security best practices, and production-ready automation.
+**Note**: This project demonstrates advanced blockchain infrastructure capabilities that work across all major operating systems.
+The complete solution includes Infrastructure as Code, security best practices, and production-ready automation that can be deployed from Windows, Linux, or macOS environments while running on AWS cloud infrastructure.

+## 💡 Platform-Specific Tips

+### Windows Users
+- Use PowerShell (not Command Prompt)
+- Git Bash works for SSH connections
+- WSL2 provides full Linux compatibility if needed

+### Linux Users
+- Most commands work as-is
+- Package managers vary by distribution
+- Consider using tmux for long-running sessions

+### macOS Users
+- Homebrew simplifies tool installation
+- Terminal.app or iTerm2 work well
+- SSH keys work identically to Linux

+The beauty of this setup is that **regardless of your local operating system**, you get the same reliable Polygon validator running on AWS Linux infrastructure! 🚀